 Use this area to build your personal web page.
 Pages you put here can be viewed by using the address:

 where you substitute your Internet ID (email name) for the 'username' shown above.
-Setting up your Samba directory eliminates the need to use an FTP program to transfer your files from your computer to your personal web directory.
+Setting up your Samba directory eliminates the need to use an SFTP program to transfer your files from your computer to your personal web directory.
 Once your Samba MyWeb directory is set up, you access the files just as you do files on your hard drive.

 Use this storage area for your work files rather than keeping them on your desktop computer's hard drive.
 This area is backed up to tape on a daily basis, with restore capabilities available from ITSS staff.
 Backup files are kept for extended periods of time (up to a year if they are left on the server over a month-end boundary).
 In addition to accessing these files from your networked office computer, you can also access them from your home computer via the ITSS modem pool.